Our Class Enrollment Instructions

 - Storytelling: staging, shot clarity, camera, emotional beats

-2) Production skills (what makes a reel look “real”)
+2) Production skills (what makes work look “real”)

 3) Modern accelerators (how students move faster)